GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/events-editor/index.md

 ![](/gdevelop5/interface/events-editor/pasted/20230313-180002.png)

-//Sub-events are executed only if the conditions of the main event it's attached to are true//.
+**Sub-events are executed only if the conditions of the main event it's attached to are true**.
 Sub-events provide a way to avoid repeating the same conditions, making your game more performant.
 They also make the logic much easier to read and search through.

 ## Add a comment